PRINCETON BETTER FOR BIRDS PROJECT

 PLANTING A POLLINATOR GARDEN AT STONY FORD RESEARCH STATION

 We are working with the CST to design and plant a pollinator garden, rich with native plants that will attract avian and insect pollinators, at Princeton’s Stony Ford Research Station.
 The research station is just a few miles from campus and features fields, woodlands and a small stream.
-Planning the garden began in Spring 2023, and planting will begin in late Fall 2023 and Spring 2024.
-We recently met with the Director of Campus Grounds (see photo at right) to discuss pollinator-friendly meadows.
+Planning the garden began in Spring 2023, and continued in 2024.
+During initial planning, we met with the Director of Campus Grounds (see photo at right) to discuss pollinator-friendly meadows.